salvakantero/MineSquadPi/Readme.txt

 WHITE SOLDIER:   Chases player        200 points   4 lives

 DEADLY OBSTACLES:
-Cacti, barbed wire, and anti-tank barriers are terrain obstacles you can traverse, but they will cause damage when doing so.
+Cacti, clamps, and anti-tank barriers are terrain obstacles you can traverse, but they will cause damage when doing so.

 DIFFICULTY